hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ## 26-Aug-2025

 [16:43:18](#1756226598807TnGph:tchncs.de) <hiiamboris>:
-I just noticed that this room is on matrix.org, while all the others are on gitter.im í ¾í´¦
+I just noticed that this room is on matrix.org, while all the others are on gitter.im ğŸ¤¦

 [16:44:57](#1756226697809yoZzj:tchncs.de) <hiiamboris>:
 If gitter transition could have been more of a mess, my imagination can't picture it